theupdateframework/taps/tap7.md

 # conformant_updater.py supports the following keytypes.
 keytype: ed25519, ecdsa

-# conformant_updater.py expects the Root file to be signed by a max of 3 different keys.
-number-of-root-keys: 3

-# For this Updater implementation, at a minimum, the Root file MUST be signed
-# by at least 2 out of 3 Root keys.
-root-threshold: 2

 # Let's say that this Updater implementation doesn't support delegated Targets
 # roles.
 (Default is true.)
 delegated-roles-support: false